gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLParser-transform.md

 **encoding:** The source XML character set encoding (default UTF-8).
 (Macro-enabled)

 **xPathMappings:** Mapping of the field names to the XPaths of the XML record.
-A comma-separated list, each element of which is a field name, followed by a colon, followed by an XPath expression.
-XPath location paths can include predicates and supports XPath 1.0.
+It should be a comma-separated list, each element of which is a field name, followed by a colon, followed by an XPath expression.
+The XPath location paths can include predicates and support XPath 1.0.
 Example : ``<field-name>:<XPath expression>``

-**fieldTypeMapping:** Mapping of field names in the output schema to data types.
-Consists of a comma-separated list, each element of which is a field name followed by a colon and a type, where the field names are the same as used in the xPathMappings, and the type is one of: boolean, int, long, float, double, bytes, or string.
+**fieldTypeMapping:** Mapping of field names in the output schema to the data types.
+It should be a comma-separated list, each element of which is a field name, followed by a colon and a type, where the field names are the same as used in the xPathMappings, and the type is one of: boolean, int, long, float, double, bytes, or string.
 Example : ``<field-name>:<data-type>``

-**processOnError:** The action to take in case of an error.
+**processOnError:** The action to be taken in case of an error.
                      - "Ignore error and continue"
                      - "Exit on error" : Stops processing upon encountering an error
                      - "Write to error collector" :  Writes the error record to an error collector and continues

-**failOnArray:** Whether to allow xpaths that are arrays.
+**failOnArray:** Whether to allow Xpaths that are arrays.
 If false, the first element will be chosen.
-Defaults to false.
+It defaults to false.

 Example
 -------

-This example parses an XML record received in the "body" field of the input record following the *xPathMappings* for each field name.
+This example parses an XML record received in the "body" field of the input record along with the *xPathMappings* for each field name.
 The output structured record will be created using the type specified for each field in the "fieldTypeMapping".
-Only years and prices will be passed on for books with a price over 35.00:
+Only years and prices will be passed on for books with a price greater than 35.00:

        {
             "name": "XMLParser",